 — Netflix US (@netflix) July 22, 2015

 A crucial part of handling your brand’s personality is keeping it on its course.
-Even through changes and improvements, the priority behind your brand’s personality and voice is a feeling – precious, intangible and fragile; something your customers sense when they see your logo or read your content.
+Even through changes and improvements, the priority behind your brand’s personality and voice is a feeling – precious, intangible and fragile; something your customers sense when they see your logo, engage with your web form or read your blog.

 The bottom line is, the personality of your brand should be consistent, reliable and consumers should engage because they want to, but because they feel identified with it –Because it makes them happy!